 Here’s how it works…

 First, Apple charges a fee to host apps on its App Store.
 Pokémon Go rose to the top of the App Store on the day it was released.
 Within three days of its release, Pokémon Go attracted more users than Twitter.
-(Source: “Pokemon Go is Now the Biggest Mobile Game in U.S. History,” Survey Monkey, July 13, 2016.)
+(Source: “Pokemon Go is Now the Biggest Mobile Game in U.S. History,” NBC News, July 13, 2016.)

 Then, when users are using the app, Apple can keep making money from in-app purchases.
 When users buy “lucky eggs,” “lures,” and “Pokéballs” within the game, Apple keeps a portion of that revenue.

 Note that what Pokémon Go brings in is no small amount.
 According to data from Slice Intelligence, Pokémon Go’s in-game sales as of July 10 accounted for “nearly 47% of the revenue for the entire mobile gaming market.”
 (Source: “Poke Power: Pokemon Go Has More In-Game Buyers Than the Rest of the Mobile Gaming Market,” Slice Intelligence, July 15, 2016.)